 Example: Retain for 6 years after end of fiscal year

 These are records needed, in the event of a disaster, to continue operations.
+The university needs these records to resume its core functions following a disaster.

 - Does it meet the requirements in the retention schedule?